Kristina Buožytė

 Kristina Buožytė ([krʲɪstʲɪnɐ buəʑiːtʲeː]; born October 9, 1982) is a Lithuanian film director, screenwriter and producer.
 In her early films she focused on women, explored their inner world and depicted them using fantasy elements.
 Her science fiction film Vanishing Waves (original title Aurora) is described as a hypnotic, sensual sci-fi experience and sexually explicit sci-fi tale which was rewarded with 22 international awards in Europe and North America.
-Her and Bruno Samper’s latest science fiction bio-fantasy Vesper is described as melancholic fairytale.
+Her latest science fiction film, the bio-fantasy Vesper, done in collaboration with Bruno Samper, has been described as a "melancholic fairytale".

 Career

 Kristina Buožytė was born in Klaipėda, Lithuania.
-Since her adolescence she admired fantasy literature and attended theatre classes at Klaipeda Youth Theatre wanting to become an actress or a theatre director.
+As an adolescent, she admired fantasy literature and attended theatre classes at Klaipeda Youth Theatre wanting to become an actress or a theatre director.
 In 2001 Buožytė entered Lithuanian Academy of Music and Theatre in Vilnius, but there was no course for theatre directing at that time, so she started studying Film and TV directing instead and got immersed in the cinema world.
 The film-maker graduated the academy with a bachelor's degree in 2005 and master's degree in 2008 both in Film and TV directing.

 During her years at the academy Buožytė created a number of short feature films, actively participated at Summer Media Studio in Juodkrantė, Lithuania, where she was awarded with the Best Film Marketing for Change the Record in 2005 and the Best Documentary Screenwriter for Send Me a Letter in 2006 as well as working in several film and TV companies as editor, script supervisor and director.
 Buožytė's first notable piece is the bachelor's degree diploma short film Change the Record.
 It is a comedic story about the young women who is longing for romantic feelings and involves in a relationship with a tiny man who appears while the vinyl records plays.
 The film was selected for the student film festival Cinema Mines'05 (Kino minos'05) and received positive feedbacks from both critics and cinema professionals.
 Lithuanian cinema critic Skirmantas Valiulis drew correlation between Buožytė's Change the Record and Pedro Almodóvar's Talk To Her where a tiny man engages in sexual activity.